Product

 For instance, we can compare the LTV of our US and Canadian customers.

-As you can probably tell, you can get really nerdy here and slice the data in a ton of different ways.
+As you can probably tell, you can get nerdy here and slice the data in many different ways.

-But the focus should be to identify which segments have the highest LTV, so you can get more customers like them.
+However, the focus should be on identifying which segments have the highest LTV so that more customers like them can be acquired.

 Reduce your overall churn